aguter/aguter.github.io/_posts/2024-05-21-image-search-engine.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

-In this project we build a Deep Learning based Image Search Engine that will help customers find similar products to ones they want!
+In this project I will try something different: let's build a Deep Learning based Image Search Engine that will help people find similar products to ones they want!

 # Table of contents